you are why we do what we do

 It turns out, the path was more difficult than I imagined.

-In the fall of 2016.
+Yet it was in September of 2016 that my whole world changed.
 I was diagnosed with Stage 2 breast cancer, and during the lumpectomy they also found cancer in my lymph nodes.
 After the surgery it became clear that my marriage was over.
 I packed my bags and my cats, put my furniture in storage, and moved in with my twin sister Jane and her wife.